picoauth/picoauth-theme/README.md

 ### Customization

-Refer to the *Theme customization* section of the PicoAuth documentation for the full reference on how to create/customize themes when using PicoAuth.
+Refer to the *Theme customization* section of the [PicoAuth Documentation](https://github.com/picoauth/picoauth/wiki) for the full reference on how to create/customize themes when using PicoAuth.